A seven-step framework for applied geophysics

 • Obtaining 3D images of the subsurface

 Assemble prior information that might be relevant.
-Details for using the seven-step procedure will depend upon what information is being sought and what is available.
+Details for using the seven-step procedure will depend upon what information is sought and what is available.

-1. Properties: Understand how geologic and man-made materials of relevance to the problem can be characterized by physical properties.
+1. Properties: Understand how geologic and human-made materials of relevance to the problem can be characterized by physical properties.
 The key is to find a physical property of the sought object/geology that is different from that of the surrounding material.
 This is a crucial component needed to link geophysics with the geoscience problem being investigated.
 Important physical properties are:

 • Density